facebookresearch/d2go/demo/README.md

 # Getting Started with D2Go

 This document provides a brief intro of the usage of builtin command-line tools in d2go.

+For a tutorial that involves coding with the API, see our [Jupyter Notebook](./d2go_beginner.ipynb) which covers 1). how to run inference with an existing model, 2). how to train a builtin model on a custom dataset, and 3). how to apply quantization to the model for int8 deployment.

 ## Inference Demo with Pre-trained Models